sszew/Google-Data-Analytics-Capstone-Project-Cyclistic/README.md

 The Google Slides presentation that contains my full analysis can be found here: https://docs.google.com/presentation/d/1Aq0FibYiF0786xv_BOLffQiyBRzEG5hCepiRGYpT9Ag/edit?usp=sharing

-In order to showcase my capabilities with different software, I completed the project twice, using different tools each time:
+In order to showcase my capabilities with different software, I completed the project multiple times, using different tools each time:

 1) **R programming:** First, I conducted the data analysis and created the visualizations entirely in R Studio.
 The visualizations in the Google Slides presentation were the ones I created in R studio.
 My R script can be found by clicking the "R Script" link above.